cosbi-research/QSPcc/README.md

 Writing the MEX interface between C and MATLAB is generally complex because involves writing C code manually.
 See the [complete mathworks guide](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) on how to write a C/MEX file.

 We can help you to avoid this headache with a QSPcc module to automatically generate a MEX interface for you.
-Get in touch with the COSBI Bioinformatics lab ( lombardo@cosbi.eu ) for further informations.
+Get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu) for further informations.

 ## How does MATLAB ode solvers compare to QSPcc C translation?